calydia/blog-forestry-gatsby/src/pages/posts/comparison-of-drupal-vs-gatsby.md

   were mostly because of PHP.
 I had originally planned to set up the Gatsby version on Netlify, but he suggested it could coexist with the Drupal site.
 That way I could also better see the differences in the sites' speed and all those juicy bits.
-It was a good idea so that became the plan.</p><h2>Lighthouse audits</h2><p>The Lighthouse audit results on my local machine have huge differences in performance.
+It was a good idea so that became the plan.</p><p>The production sites are hosted on Kubernetes.</p><h2>Lighthouse audits</h2><p>The Lighthouse audit results on my local machine have huge differences in performance.
 The Drupal version got 37 (mobile) and 38 (desktop) on performance while the Gatsby version 100 on both.
 The Drupal is running with Docker4Drupal setup.
 I had noticed that the local Drupal was slow but in my case, they often are so I paid it no attention.
 Speed wasn't that important with this project since the site is tiny.</p><p>On the server-side, the Drupal version got 98 (mobile) and 100 (desktop) points in performance.
 So good job on the hosting side of things.
 The site is pretty simple, though, so I was expecting good results.
   I'd like to see if there is more difference when working with larger projects, so maybe I will need to come up with a large project at some point.</p><p>If you're interested in the sites, <a href="https://drupal.sanna.ninja/" title="">the Drupal portfolio is located here</a> and <a href="https://sanna.ninja/" title="">the Gatsby portfolio is located here</a>.</p>
 photo_credits: ''
 image_alt_text: Drupal 8 and Gatsby logos
 meta_description: Comparing Drupal and Gatsby from a portfolio point of view.